Kasra1377/cats-dogs-classification/README.md

 ### 🎫 Dataset
 ---
 You can access the dataset via this [link](https://www.kaggle.com/c/dogs-vs-cats).The data is zipped, and you have to unzip it.After unzipping, you can see that the main folder is now contains two subfolers, `Cat` and `Dog`.
 Each folder is a representative of each class for our data and each of them contains `~12000` samples.
 In the next step, you have to serialize the data into `pickle` format.
-For pickling files you have to run `creating_data.py` that is placed in `preprocessing` folder.
-The pickle file is now contains `100x100` grayscale images and it is used for `CNN` model.
+For pickling files you have to run `creating_data.py` that is placed in `preprocessing` folder.After running this file,a pickle file will save in your local machine.
+This pickle file contains `100x100` grayscale images and it is used for `CNN` model.

 For pre-trained model we randomly picked `1000` samples of each class and then convert them into `227x227` images and preprocessed them to feed them into the pre-trained model.